Section 3: How The New Model Data Were Extracted

 - Repeat steps 17-20 until both VBE vs. IC and β vs. IC match the datasheet as closely as possible.

 While performing the procedure above, one finds that varying RB, IS and IKF to obtain the desired VBE vs. IC converges on the desired result very quickly.
 However, when varying ISE, NE and BF to get the desired β vs. IC, many iterations are required to get reasonable results.
 This is especially true of the combination of ISE and NE.
 Once a reasonable result has been obtained, it's difficult to tell whether the result is close to optimum or not.
 One way around this dilemma is to use an optimizer to get a combination of ISE, NE and BF that gives some kind of "best fit" to β vs. IC.
 An initial attempt was made using the Mathcad software's Minerr() function.
 However, this function was found to be inflexible and unreliable.
-Fortunately, the Analog Services web site explains how to use the Excel solver for this application.
+Investigation led to a description on the since-deleted Analog Services web site explaining how to use the Excel solver for this application.
 The Excel solver serves as both a solver and an optimizer.
-The analysis at the Analog Services site does not deal with the issue of the non-negligible voltage drop across RB as described above, but that situation can be remedied easily.
+The analysis at the Analog Services site did not deal with the issue of the non-negligible voltage drop across RB as described above, but that situation can be remedied easily.
 The performance and usability of the Excel solver is good enough to allow for a much better fit to the measured β vs. IC curves than can be obtained by hand.
 The procedure for fitting the data is summarized below.
 The optimization procedure below assumes that the manual procedure above has already been performed, such that only minor refinements to parameter values are needed.

 - Using the simulation setup of Figure 11, plot VBE and IB vs. IC.